 Wilder, who is the grandson of a former slave, was drafted into the U.S. Army during the Korean War, but learned that he would still be exposed to segregation and racism despite earning a Bronze Star for his heroism.
 He took advantage of the GI Bill to attend law school at Howard University (at the time, his home state of Virginia barred Blacks from attending its law schools).

-After graduating, he created his law firm in Virginia and made his entry into politics with a successful run for Virginia state senator where he served five terms.
+After graduating, he created his law firm in Virginia and made his entry into politics with a successful run for Virginia state senator, serving five terms.
 In 1989, after a position as lieutenant governor, he made history as the first elected African-American governor in the U.S. He served for four years and after taking a 10-year hiatus, Wilder became mayor of the city of Richmond from 2005 to 2009.

 BET National News - Keep up to date with breaking news stories from around the nation, including headlines from the hip hop and entertainment world.
 Click here to subscribe to our newsletter.